WoradeeKongthong/nature_multilabel_image_classification/README.md

 ## Prediction
 The best model from above are selected and make a prediction.
-(Note : Need to get model.h5 from the selected model ipython notebook by running it first) The prediction process is presented in 05_make_prediction.ipynb.
+The prediction process is presented in 05_make_prediction.ipynb.
 There are both prediction of one image and several images (batch) at a time.